mchmarny/knative-demos/blue-green-deploy/README.md

 Version 2 of the app is staged at this point.
 That means:

 * No traffic is routed to Version 2 at the main URL
-* Knative creates a new route named v2 for testing the newly deployed version
+* Knative creates a named v2 route for testing the newly deployed version

 The result will look like this
 ![Stage 2](../images/bg2.png)

-You can refresh the app URL (https://bg.next.demome.tech) to see that the v2 app takes no traffic, but you can navigate directly to http://v2.bg.next.demome.tech to view the new `v2` named route.
+You can refresh the app URL (https://bg.next.demome.tech) to see that the v2 app takes no traffic, but you can navigate there directly http://v2.bg.next.demome.tech

 ## Migrating traffic to the new version